Introducing A Few of Our Amazing North Florida Poetry Hub Members!

 RUTH VAN ALSTINE

-She is a member of the Ancient City Poets of St. Augustine, the National Federation of State Poetry Societies, Florida State Poets Association, and President of the North Florida Poetry Hub and is an active participant in Women Writing for (a) Change in Jacksonville, Florida.
+She is also a member of the Ancient City Poets of St. Augustine, the National Federation of State Poetry Societies, Florida State Poets Association, and President of the North Florida Poetry Hub and is an active participant in Women Writing for (a) Change in Jacksonville, Florida.

 In 2016 she established Rising Moon Press and works individually with the poets of North Florida Poetry Hub to publish “The Poet’s Pen” and with other authors on various projects.
 Rising Moon Press specializes in unique, small volumes of handmade limited-edition chapbooks and Zines.